-- How long it will take for the return of the repair or replaced product.
+- How long it will take for the return of the repaired or replaced product?

 These are governed by state laws.
 The law imposes a warranty regardless of the seller’s actions.
 Almost every purchase is covered by an implied warranty.

-There are three major subtypes of implied warranty, these are the implied warranty of:
+There are three major subtypes of an implied warranty, these are the implied warranty of:

 Merchantability (only given by merchants)

 This is a guarantee that the goods conform to ordinary standards of care and use that they were intended for and that the goods or services are of the same average grade, quality, and value as similar goods sold under similar circumstances.